ErikFortune/fgv/libraries/ts-json-base/docs/ts-json-base.jsonfile.convertjsonfilesync.md

 ## JsonFile.convertJsonFileSync() function

-Convenience function to read a JSON file and apply a supplied converter.
+Read a JSON file and apply a supplied converter.

 **Signature:**